-Issue/driver Present Position → Projection lı mpact on services Mit tigating plans Changing technology Changes to • Changes to technology appear to be • Cloud-based AI could • Staff to ensure we harness technology are advancing rapidly with the significantly enhance response the ability of technology to harnessed to help in introduction of cloud-based AI and planning efforts enable faster, smarter planning and • Starlink? response and planning for response. • Tsunami? emergency events.
-Staff to

-keep abreast of tech

-advances and seek

-innovations that save time,

-money, effort and improve

-outcomes for communities.
+Issue/driver Present Position → Projection Impact on services Mitigating plans -- -------------------- ------------------

+Changes to technology are harnessed to help in planning and response.
+Changes to technology appear to be advancing rapidly with the introduction of cloud-based AI Starlink?
+Tsunami?
+Cloud-based AI could significantly enhance response and planning efforts Staff to ensure we harness the ability of technology to enable faster, smarter response and planning for emergency events.
+Staff to keep abreast of tech advances and seek innovations that save time, money, effort and improve outcomes for communities. -- --- --- -- --